 My characters have to know this stuff, even if it’s only hinted at in the book.
 It’s a lot of work, but I find it all interesting.
 And my cast of characters rely on the info every day.

-I search for interesting portraits and save the images to — you guessed it — the secret Pinterest board.
+I search for interesting portraits, then save the images to — you guessed it — the secret Pinterest board.
 I know I’ll need protagonist, antagonist(s), love interest, sidekick, mentor/fool, and a pack of rich, well-developed secondary characters.
 For book-length fiction, I aim for about 20 characters.
 That seems like a lot, but once you start setting up your framework of friends and family, you’ll get there quicker that you think.

 For at least the main characters and the antagonist, I conduct character interviews.
 This allows me to know their motivations, greatest desires and fears, secrets, and hopes.
 I also assign an MTBI personality type to each of the major players in the plot.
 (I know, Big Five is more accurate.
 But this is fiction so I’m good with MTBI.)